-OCR Enterprise & Marketing is a modular course, currently made up of 3 units:
+OCR Enterprise & Marketing is a modular course, made up of 3 units:

-- 1. Enterprise and marketing concepts.
+- Enterprise and marketing concepts.
 Learners will develop essential knowledge and understanding of enterprise and marketing concepts.
-This is an examined unit. - 2.
-Design a business proposal.
+This is an examined unit. - Design a business proposal.
 Learners will identify a customer profile for a specific product and complete market research to generate product design ideas.
-They will then use financial calculations to propose a pricing strategy and determine the viability of their product proposal. - 3.
-Market and pitch a business proposal.
+They will then use financial calculations to propose a pricing strategy and determine the viability of their product. - Market and pitch a business proposal.
 Learners will develop the skills to create a brand identity and a promotional plan for their product proposal from Unit 2.
-They will develop presentation skills in order to pitch their business proposal to an external audience "Dragon's Den" style.
+They will develop their presentation skills in order to pitch their business proposal to an audience (similar to "Dragon's Den").